-The elegance and majesty of our wood-paneled sanctuary, at the corner of 4th and L Streets, offers a unique setting.
-It features beautiful faceted glass windows and a pipe organ, and seats 450 guests.
-This is where we have our Sunday services, memorial services, weddings and our very special Christmas eve services.
+The elegance and majesty of our wood-paneled sanctuary, at the corner of 4th and L Streets, and seats 450 guests.

 This facility is also used for community musical events.
 Our sound system in the sanctuary permits those among us with hearing aids with a T-coil (telephone) switch to tune-in more clearly on what's being said.
 All that's needed is the simple flip of the switch.
 On Sundays head phones are also available in the narthex for those who don't have such hearing aids or any hearing aid at all.
 Please see an usher for further information or to request an earphone unit.